-Views to and from the surrounding countryside are important to local people and contribute to the identity and quality of life in the settlements.
-New development shall protect these views and also identify through a robust masterplanning process where new views to the surrounding countryside can be provided through the design and layout of streets and spaces.
+New development shall protect the views shown on the Green Gap and Views Map and where appropriate also identify through a robust master planning process where new views to the surrounding countryside can be provided through the design and layout of streets and spaces.

-4.60 This policy seeks to protect the landscape, natural beauty and cultural heritage of the rural areas within the Neighbourhood Plan area.
+4.55 This policy seeks to protect the landscape, natural beauty and cultural heritage of the rural areas within the Neighbourhood Plan area.
 The views across to the South Downs from the fields adjacent to Sullington Lane and the A283 are a prime example of an area worthy of this protection.

-4.61 The Draft SA report assesses this policy as having two negatives but mostly neutral effects in achieving sustainable development in the parishes.
+4.56 The Draft SA report assesses this policy as having two negatives but mostly neutral effects in achieving sustainable development in the parishes.

-Policy 9: Green Gaps
+Policy 9: Green Gap

-The Neighbourhood Plan identifies the broad location of green gaps between Storrington & Sullington and Washington villages and between these two parishes and all other neighbouring parishes.
-Development between settlements will be resisted in line with Policy 27 of the Horsham District Planning Framework which seeks to prevent the coalescence of rural settlements.
+Development between Storrington and West Chiltington will be resisted in line with Policy 27 of the Horsham District Planning Framework which seeks to prevent the coalescence of rural settlements.

-4.62 The Draft SA report assesses this policy as having two negatives, with a mix of neutral and positive effects in achieving sustainable development in the parishes.
+4.57 The Draft SA report assesses this policy as having two negatives, with a mix of neutral and positive effects in achieving sustainable development in the parishes.